marzent/ffxiv-on-mac/README.md

 ## What works

 * ACT network parsing
-* gshade
+* GShade
-* xivlauncher with plugin injection
+* XIVLauncher with plugin injection
 * FFLogs Uploader
-* having a Mac only license and using xivlauncher, though your install might break on xivlauncher updates until this [pull request](https://github.com/goatcorp/FFXIVQuickLauncher/pull/572) gets merged (just rerun [XIVLauncherWine.exe](https://github.com/marzent/ffxiv-on-mac/raw/main/XIVLauncherWine.exe) inside your bottle to fix)
+* having a Mac only license and using XIVLauncher, though your install might break on XIVLauncher updates until this [pull request](https://github.com/goatcorp/FFXIVQuickLauncher/pull/572) gets merged (just rerun [XIVLauncherWine.exe](https://github.com/marzent/ffxiv-on-mac/raw/main/XIVLauncherWine.exe) inside your bottle to fix)

 ## What doesn't work

-* a minority of gshade shaders *will* tank your performance
+* a minority of GShade shaders *will* tank your performance
-* a few xivlauncher plugins have issues running (compatibility is identical to running under Linux though)
+* a few XIVLauncher plugins have issues running (compatibility is identical to running under Linux though)
 * the cef version OverlayPlugin comes bundeled with (use [Bunny HUD](https://github.com/marzent/Bunny-HUD) or NextUI to fix)

 ## Troubleshooting